l8smartlight/l8-sdk-android-V2.0/README.md

 **News:**
 We are proud to anounce the new l8 sdk version for Android platform, thanks you for your interest and patience.
 We are in continuous evolution thanks to all!.

 If you have done something with the previous version SDK V1.0, migrate your code to this new version is very easy to you.
 Installation and configuration steps are very similar.

+**Note:**
+Now a javadoc is available in /doc.
+In this documentation all functions and new features of V2.0 are shown to you.

 ## 1. Installation: